redvers/pony-gtk3/docs/src/gtk3/GtkCellArea.md

 {:txo, "none"} */

 fun get_current_path_string(): String =>
+"""
+Gets the current #GtkTreePath string for the currently applied #GtkTreeIter, this is implicitly updated when gtk_cell_area_apply_attributes() is called and can be used to interact with renderers from #GtkCellArea subclasses.
+"""
   var cstring_pony: Pointer[U8 val] ref = @gtk_cell_area_get_current_path_string[Pointer[U8 val] ref](widget)
 var string_pony: String val = String.from_cstring(cstring_pony).clone()
   consume string_pony